Rhino-Automotive-Glass/rhino-product-code-description/docs/PROJECT_SPEC.md

 ## STATE MANAGEMENT ARCHITECTURE

 **Lifted State Pattern (Best Practice):**
-All clearable state is managed in the parent component (page.tsx) to enable the global "Clean All" functionality and ensure predictable data flow.
+All clearable state is managed in the parent component (page.tsx) to enable global "Clean All" and "Guardar" functionality, ensuring predictable data flow.

 **Parent Component (page.tsx) - Single Source of Truth:**